 You finally booked that trip with your child and made it to the airport, hopefully on time.
 We all know getting through security as an adult is a pain and now you’re adding on a child!
-Here are 5 tips for a smooth airport experience with young kids.
+Find out the best car seat carrier to use and four other tips for a smooth airport experience with young kids.

 Documents Needed When Flying with Kids